Appearing in Court Social Story, Parts 1-3

 I must tell the truth.

-Graphic of a police officer putting handcuffs on a man who didn't tell the truth.
+Graphic of a police officer putting hand cuffs on a person who lied in court.

 If I don’t tell the truth that is breaking the law.